willfleury/willfleury.github.io/_posts/machine-learning/2017-05-01-hyperparameter-optimisation.md

 * DIRECT
 * CMA

 Note that the Limited Memory BGFS (L-BGFS) is designed to work on smooth convex functions.
-In fact, objective functions are preferably twice differentiable to use L-BGFS effectively however a locally Lipschitz function is usually sufficient [10].
+In fact, objective functions are preferably twice differentiable to use L-BGFS effectively, however a locally Lipschitz function is usually sufficient [9].
 Note that one can use the Matern 5/2 kernel with Automatic Relevance Determination (ARD) to support a non smooth underlying function being estimated but still be twice differentiable.
 The standard Radial Basis Function (RBF), aka Gaussian Function has smoothness assumptions that can be excessive for some objectives.
 It is worth noting that TPE uses CMA-ES for optimizing the acquisition function.

 There are many libraries available for experimenting with Bayesian Optimisation including (but not limited to)